-- Establishing a control environment and culture in which risk can be effectively assessed and managed. - Directing the level of risk, the Council is prepared to accept (appetite and tolerance levels). - Encouraging the promotion of risk awareness, rather than risk avoidance. - Reviewing and, approving the Council's corporate and strategic risks on the CRR quarterly and their importance against the Council's vision and priorities. - Taking the role of Transformation Delivery Board in managing Portfolio Level risk. - Taking the role of Crisis Management Group in managing any future significant responses e.g. pandemic. - Assisting with the identification of significant new and emerging risks as they become known for consideration and addition to the CRR. - Following the review and approval of the CRR, Chief Officers to determine whether a potential reputation or consultation matter needs to be forwarded to the Communication Unit. - Providing challenge to the risk scoring mechanism to ensure risks are managed to add value by aiming to achieve the balance between undermanaging risks (unaware and no control) and over-managing them (over-control). - Ensuring their respective portfolio lead members are regularly briefed on departmental (and corporate) risks.
+- Establishing a control environment and culture in which risk can be effectively assessed and managed. - Directing the level of risk, the Council is prepared to accept (appetite and tolerance levels). - Encouraging the promotion of risk awareness, rather than risk avoidance. - Reviewing and, approving the Council's corporate and strategic risks on the CRR quarterly and their importance against the Council's vision and priorities. - Taking the role of Transformation Delivery Board in managing Portfolio Level risk. - Taking the role of Crisis Management Group in managing any significant responses - Assisting with the identification of significant new and emerging risks as they become known for consideration and addition to the CRR. - Following the review and approval of the CRR, to determine whether a potential reputation or consultation matter needs to be forwarded to the Communication Unit. - Providing challenge to the risk scoring mechanism to ensure risks are managed by balancing undermanaging risks (unaware and no control) and over-managing them (over-control). - Ensuring their respective portfolio lead members are regularly briefed on departmental (and corporate) risks.